peitalin/map-rumors/README.md

-## Building an Market for Unlisted Properties,
+## Building an Market for Unlisted Properties
 EMPIRE is an Expanded Market for Predictions In Real-Estate.

-Crowd-sourced property valuations by local experts.
+- Crowd-sourced property valuations by local experts.

-Make predictions.
+- Make predictions.
 Earn information and rewards.

-Bid and Buy anything you see on the map.
+- Bid and Buy anything you see on the map.

 1. [What is EMPIRE?](#what-is-empire)
   - [Phase 1: Prediction Market](#phase-1)